 Francis Ieuan Jones, Cadet, Merchant Navy.
 Francis was born on 19 February 1921, the son of James and Sarah Jones, of Fron Villa, Llanon.
 He was a cadet with the Merchant Navy, and served aboard the MV Erodona, a London Registered oil tanker.
 On 15 March 1941, Erodona was in Convoy crossing the Atlantic when she was hit by a torpedo from the German submarine U-110.
 The ship managed to limp back to port, but Francis was among 36 men killed during the explosion of the torpedo that day.
 He was 20 years old, and is commemorated on the Tower Hill Memorial, London.

 John Ceredig Jones, Sergeant, 1386043, Royal Air Force Volunteer Reserve.
-John was the son of John and Ellen Jones, of Llanon.
-He served as an Observer with 158 Squadron, Royal Air Force, which was a bomber squadron, equipped with the Halifax Mk II.
-At around 19.40 on 3 April 1943 John took off from RAF Lissett aboard Halifax II, Serial DT795.
-Just before midnight the Halifax was intercepted by a German night fighter and was shot down, crashing into a dyke near Heerde, Holland, killing all seven men aboard.
-John was 31 years old when he was killed that night.
-He was commemorated on the Runnymede Memorial, Surrey for many years, but in 2015 the identities of four of the crew, including John, were identified.
-The four men are buried in a collective grave in Heerde (Wapenveld) General Cemetery, Holland.
+John was the son of John and Ellen Jones, of Parc, Nebo, Llanon.
+He enlisted into the Royal Air Force Volunteer Reserve and after completing his training as an Observer was posted to 158 Squadron, Royal Air Force, which was a bomber squadron, equipped with the Halifax Mk II.
+On the night of 3 April 1943 John took off from RAF Lissett aboard Avro Halifax DT795, which was part of a large bomber force bound for strategic targets in Essen.
+Just hours into the flight John’s Halifax was intercepted and shot down by a German night fighter, piloted by Unterofficer E. Heinzelmann, and crashed into the Apeldoorn Canal at Wapenveld, near Heerde.
+The bodies of three of her crew were recovered from the canal and were buried at Amersfoort, while John, who was 31 years old, and three other crew had no grave as their remains were trapped in the wreck of their aircraft.
+John was originally commemorated with his comrades on the Runnymede Memorial, Surrey, but in 2016 the men’s remains were found in Holland and were exhumed before being interred in Wapenveld General Cemetery, near Heerde.
 John’s headstone has the personal inscription: ‘YN COFIO MEWN HIRAETH A CHYDA DIOLCH AM UN A FU FARW DROS GYD-DDYN A’I WLAD’.
 (Photo courtesy of Robin Hill).

 Christopher David Lewis, Master, Merchant Navy.
 Christopher was the son of Owen and Sarah Peers Lewis, and the husband of Belva Margaret Williams Lewis, of The Mount, Llanon.
 He served with the Merchant Navy aboard the SS Stanburn, a London registered cargo steamer.
 On 29 January 1940, Stanburn was off Flamborough Head, Scarborough when she was bombed and sunk by German aircraft.
 There were also reports of machine gun fire on the survivors in the ships lifeboats.
 All but three of her crew were killed in the attack that day.
 The bodies of four of the crew were washed ashore some time afterwards, one of which was identified as that of Christopher.
 He was 40 years old, and is buried at Llansantffraid (St. Bridget) Churchyard.
 His nephew, David, went down with the ship.